emicklei/parzello/README.md

 Each such topic has its own listener (pulling messaging) at a time interval.
 Using a configuration, you must specify which intermediary topics you have created with durations based on your estimations of the actual delay amounts.

-## mirror messages

-When messages are being retried multiple times, it can very helpful to inspect those messages to see the reason and the payload of such a message.
-To support this in `parzello`, messages can be mirrored in a DataStore by indicating this using the `parzello.datastoreLookup` and `parzello.datastoreInfo` properties.
-Message stored in DataStore can be easily queries using the Google Cloud Console.
-Once a message is published to its destination topic, it will also be deleted from the DataStore.

 ![](./doc/parzello_delay.png)

 In this diagram, 2 such topics exists.
 One is pulled every 5 minutes.